MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Use Cloud Dataprep to build and maintain the transformation recipes, and execute them on a scheduled basis`

-**Quick reason:** Use Cloud Dataprep to build and maintain the transformation recipes, and execute them on a scheduled basis

 <details>
 <summary>Full explanation</summary>